-It’s not that I was afraid to spend time alone.
-And it’s not like people in my life actively cut me out.
+Looking at myself, it’s not that I am afraid to spend time alone. and it’s not like people in my life actively cut me out.
 It was more about the fact that no matter how much I made an effort – I didn’t feel heard.
 Sometimes I even felt ignored.

 It was like I was screaming for help in a soundproof box.
 And people could see me, but they couldn’t understand me… so they just kept walking.